Michael0423/Michael0423/README.md

 ## Hi.
 I'm Michael Shih.👋

+### Here are some projects you can check out.

++ Use React to build a simple to-do list application.
+[Here](https://michael0423.github.io/react-to-do-list/)
++ Use Vue to build a pagination list with some pics.
+[Here](https://michael0423.github.io/pokedex/)

 <!--
 **Michael0423/Michael0423** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.